univention/ucs-school/doc/devel/kelvin-api.rst

     $ cd /mnt/omar/vmwares/mirror/appcenter
     $ ./copy_from_appcenter.test.sh 4.4  # copies current state of test app center to dimma/omar and lists all available app center repositories
-    $ ./copy_from_appcenter.test.sh 4.4 ucsschool-kelvin-rest-api_20210617131818/  # copies the given version to public app center on local mirror!
+    $ ./copy_from_appcenter.test.sh 4.4 ucsschool-kelvin-rest-api_20220208185832  # adapt the timestamp! copies the given version to public app center on local mirror!
     $ sudo update_mirror.sh -v appcenter  # syncs the local mirror to the public download server!